Skip to main content

 Can default permissions be applied to a connection?

 Yes.
-Using the Base access setting, you can assign the minimum role users will have for the connection.
-More permissive roles can be set in the connection's Connection roles section.
-Note: The base role will override a less permissive role set in the Connection roles section.
+Using the Base access setting, you can assign the minimum role users will have for the models in the connection.
+More permissive roles can be set in the connection's Model access section.
+Note: The base role will override a less permissive role set in the Model access section.

 Can permissions be set at the model level?